kgateway-dev/kgateway/test/kubernetes/e2e/load_balancing_tests.md

 ### Steps to take
 1. Review the recent results from CI, and capture them in a document
-2. Adjust the build tags for the tests
+2. Adjust the run functions that are invoked in our [GitHub action matrix](/.github/workflows/pr-kubernetes-tests.yaml)
-4. Document the **new** results, on the [GitHub action matrix](/.github/workflows/pr-kubernetes-tests.yaml) that runs the tests
+4. Document the **new** results, on the matrix that runs the tests
-4. Adjust the build tags for the tests in a standalone PR (no other changes), clearly documenting in the PR body the results before and after the change
+4. Open a PR clearly documenting in the PR body the results before and after the change